ivanlawrence/ivanlawrence.com/content/2025-10-11-guide-to-configuring-multiple-cloudflared-tunnels.md

 series: {}
 author: ""
 ---
-Because im never gonna remember this... and maybe it could help other since I couldn't seem to find it anywhere...
+Because I'm never gonna remember this... and maybe it could help others since I couldn't seem to find it anywhere...

 I have four data centers each with a server running an instance of `cloudflared` so we don't have to deal with port forwarding.